 Many painters get by interchanging a few different soft round and flat bristle brushes.
 But when you are trying to do something specific, like paint in ultra fine detail, these tools just don’t suffice.

 Another great round brush is the Escoda Modernista Tadami synthetic brush.
-It comes in a smaller size compared to the Monarch.
-The bristles are much softer so it’ll move paint more easily if the paint has been made less viscous.
-This brush is more suited to intricate details than the Monarch.
+The bristles are soft, but also springy.
+It’ll move oil or acrylic paint more easily if the paint has been made less viscous.

 The great thing about this brush is that, despite its thin tip, it holds a lot of paint in its long bristles.
 You can spread the paint far across the canvas without the line breaking, or having to go back to your palette time and time again to load your brush.

-You can see they taper to a sharp point, but are thicker closer to the ferule.
+You can see they taper to a point, but are thicker closer to the ferule.

 This means that the thickness you achieve with the brushes relies on the pressure you apply.
-You can get some very varied effects with lines ranging from the extra fine, almost pen-like, to a medium thickness.
+You can get some very varied effects with lines ranging from fine to a medium thickness.

-Dagger striper brushes are easy to control, but also give natural looking effects, perfect for painting grass, foliage, waves and ripples in water.
+Dagger striper brushes are easy to control, but also give natural looking effects.
+They’re great for painting leaves, foliage, waves and ripples in water.
+However, they don’t give the crispest details.

-The bristles are soft and flexible, meaning that they’re suited to watercolour painting, but if you like to paint in glazes with oil, it’ll work brilliantly for this too.
+The bristles are soft and flexible.
+They’re suited to watercolour painting, but if you like to paint in glazes with oil, it’ll work brilliantly for this too.

 Because the brushes are soft, and due to their unique shape, they hold a lot of paint in their bristles.
 Meaning you get an uninterrupted flow onto your surface.